pegasus0069/aems_microgrids/README.md

 This project builds an EMS that uses artificial intelligence to make that decision in four stages:
 1. **Data:** Downloads 5 years of real meteorological data and generates a synthetic industrial load profile.
 2. **AI Training:** Teaches 7 different neural network architectures what a "good" dispatch decision looks like using the entire multi-year dataset, mathematically scores their speed vs. accuracy, and selects the winner.
-3. **Simulation Build:** Programmatically constructs a fully wired Simulink model of the physical power system driven by the winning AI model.
+3. **Simulation Build:** Programmatically constructs a fully wired Simulink model of the physical power system driven by the best AI model.
 4. **Live Execution:** Streams the simulation in an interactive dashboard, showing battery states, grid status, and live sensor data.

 ---